pc-aide/Security/nmap.md

 ## Nmap Scripting Engine (NSE)

-### scripts are divided into the following categories
+### Scripts are divided into the following categories
 * auth: This category is for scripts related to user authentication
 * broadcast: Use broadcast petitions to gather information
 * brute: Conduct brute-froce password auditing